rhythmjain/automated-symbolic-transcription-hindustani-vocals/algorithm/README.md

 - ornamentation.py : this file contains the code for detecting peaks and regions of instability and their amounts to then classify them into each type of ornament.

 - evaluation.py : this file contains the code for the evaluation of the quantization and ornamentation detection part of the algorithm.

+- ground_truth_preprocessing.py : this file contains functions to preprocess and some generic utility functions.